hanabi/hanabi.github.io/other-conventions/BGA.md

 * On BGA, if you are playing into *Finesse* but play an unrelated card, then you interpret the *Finesse* as a *Bluff* instead, and stop playing.
 * In my group, you can only bluff the very next player.
-* This means that if you perform a *Finesse* and the first player who plays into it is not the very next player, then players will continue to play cards in their hand from left to right until they find the promised card.
+* This means that if someone plays into a *Finesse*, and they were not the very next player after the cluer, then they will **continue** to play cards in their hand from left to right until they find the promised card.
 * This is called a *Layered Finesse* because the intended *Finesse* blind-play target is "layered" behind other playable cards.
 * For example, in a 4-player game with Alice, Bob, Cathy, and Donald:
   * Alice clues red to Donald as a *Play Clue* on a red 2.